 While keyword targeting clearly made a difference, the project benefited from the acquired website’s strong authority.
 Google took notice of the new content within a few months and consistently ranked these articles higher as we moved into the following year.

 This is a rough guess, but deploying this content from an established domain likely accelerated this process by six to twelve months.
 It’s a fast path out of the Google sandbox.
 We’ve done similar projects with new domains and had slower progress.

 Once we started getting traction, we repeated the effort.
 We’ve launched a total of seven additional waves of articles for the website, six internally developed and one (larger) that produced by outsourced writers.
 Higher success rates make the economics attractive.

-I breathed a sigh of relief once our traffic crawled north of 25,000 unique visitors per month.
-It was party time.
-We could start to shop our business to higher ad networks.
+I breathed a sigh of relief once our traffic crawled north of 15,000 visitors per month.
+We could shop our business to higher paying ad networks.

-We flipped the website over to Ezoic’s platform, which helped us at three levels:
+We moved the website onto premium ad network, which helped us three ways:

 - Automated optimization of website layout for specific types of users